bluetomlee/concatjs/README.md

 is a Node.js script that concatenates HTML, CSS and JS into a single .HTML file for faster page load.

 It removes whitespace and comments from your CSS and HTML, but NOT from your JS files.
-This way you can pick your favourite minification tool (Closure compiler anyone?).
+This way you can pick your favourite minification tool for your JS (Closure compiler anyone?).

 Usage
 =====